 Graph databases make it easy to create relationships between things.
 The nodes in the graph represent the things and the edges represent the relationships.

 john --employs--> joe

-Labelled edges allow us to model different types of relationships between things.
-However, in practice, relationships are complex entities – simple labelled edges are insufficient – relationships often need their own properties or parameters.
+Labeled edges allow us to model different types of relationships between things.
+However, in practice, relationships are complex entities – simple labeled edges are insufficient – relationships often need their own properties or parameters.

-So, for example, if we are modelling an employment relationship between two people, we might want to record, the date at which the relationship started and ended, the job-title, the salary or any other number of details which are considered significant.
+So, for example, if we are modeling an employment relationship between two people, we might want to record, the date at which the relationship started and ended, the job title, the salary, or any other number of details that are considered significant.

 john --employs (from: 1/2/2020, salary: 300000)--> joe